fsbflavio/DevFinder/README.md

 # DevFinder
 App using Node.Js + React + React Native for study purpose.
-Builded from OmniStack week.
+Builded from OmniStack week 10.